Narayanbhat166/demistify_async/slides.md

 - Block in one of these two system calls, instead of blocking in the actual IO.
 - We block in a call to select, waiting for the datagram socket to be readable.
-- When select returns that the socket is readable, we then call recvfrom to copy the datagram into our application buffer.
+- When select returns that the socket is readable, we then call read() to copy the datagram into our application buffer.

 <br>
 <hr>